Uranium

 Cory Belyk — CEO, Executive Vice-president and Director

-Nathan Bridge — Vice President of Exploration
+Nathan Bridge - Vice-president of Exploration

 Nathan Bridge has over a decade of experience managing exploration, delineation, and geotechnical drilling programs at Cameco Corporation.
-He was senior Geologist on Cameco’s Fox Lake discovery team that took the deposit from exploration stage, through discovery, and into resource definition.
-Nathan has spent the majority of his career exploring uranium and in 2017 he led the exploration program that discovered the 42 Zone on the Company’s West McArthur project.
+He was senior geologist on Cameco’s Fox Lake discovery team that took the deposit from exploration stage, through discovery, and into resource definition.
+Bridge has spent the majority of his career exploring uranium and in 2017 he led the exploration program that discovered the 42 Zone on the Company’s West McArthur project.

-Harry Chan — Chief Financial Officer
+Harry Chan - Chief Financial Officer and Corporate Secretary

 Harry Chan has over 20 years of experience working in several different industries ranging from public practice, sports entertainment, wholesale distribution and telecommunications.
 He is a graduate of the University of British Columbia and received his Certified General Accountant designation in BC in 1996.

-Peter G. Dasler — Non-executive Director
+Peter G. Dasler - Director

 Jean Luc Roy — Director